erocwang/hci/_posts/2019-12-01-design-manifesto.md

 <span style="color:#E7DFDD">Of course, accessibility is great for those with disabilities.
 It allows them to use your design better.
 In fact, making things more acessible also improves functionality for users who don't necessarily need the added features, but might use them from time to time. </span>

 <span style="color:#E7DFDD">Because our project is technically still in a rather initial phase of design (not supporting many tasks) we haven't added many accessibility features to our design.
+We have made and revised our prototype so that it is easier to use, ([look here](https://hci-sys.github.io/LearningInNature/usabilitytestingreview/)), but we could of done much more.
 This is one thing I would have liked to change possibily, incorporating the principles of accessibility more predominately throughout the research and design process.</span>

 <span style="color:#E7DFDD">Here is a [good document with acessibility do's and dont's](https://www.google.com/url?q=https%3A%2F%2Fglow.williams.edu%2Ffiles%2F153992322%2Fdownload%3Fdownload_frd%3D1&sa=D&sntz=1&usg=AFQjCNGGu6gSbxze0CXtz5BR5Cuf5QV_cw).</span>